Altes Stadthaus, Bonn

-The Altes Stadthaus is a former administration building in Bonn, built for the French occupation forces after World War I. It was designed by the Munich architect German Bestelmeyer in 1922.
+The Altes Stadthaus ("Old City Hall") is a former administration building in Bonn, Germany, built for the French occupation forces after World War I. It was designed by the Munich architect German Bestelmeyer in 1922.
 Construction was completed in 1924–25.
 The building most recently served as a public library and administration building.
 As of 2012, the Altes Stadthaus is being renovated and extended as a "House of Learning" ("Haus der Bildung"), which will accommodate the community college and the library.

 Location and architecture

 German Bestelmeyer designed the building to make an impressive entry point to the city on the north side.
 It was erected on a bastion that remained from the former city walls, opposite the University of Bonn, which occupies the former residential palace of the prince-elector of Cologne on the site of the south bastion.
 A curved section adjoins Windeckstraße on the south side and defines the remaining bastion as a garden space.
 Along with the "Old Toll-House", this bastion is one of the few parts of the old fortifications accessible to the public.
 In the 1980s, a new access route was created from the Florentiusgraben, and the courtyard was landscaped and trees planted.
 In the late 1990s part of this small park was turned into a playground.

 The Altes Stadthaus is arranged around two rectangular internal courtyards.
 The main section, which faces Mühlheimer Platz, has a mansard roof and is framed by four-storey turrets.
 The main entrance is at the southwest corner of Bottlerplatz, and the building bridges Windeckstraße, with two low arched openings.
 Bestelmayer's building was intended to be the nucleus of future development in the centre of Bonn.
 However, the only other construction there was the tax office on the corner of Mülheimer Platz and Münsterstraße, built in 1937, and some further building on Bottlerplatz.
 After the Neues Stadthaus—the new city administration building—was built, the main floor of the section of Altes Stadthaus facing Mühlheimer Platz was rebuilt to house the library.
 In the course of this restructuring, the two courtyards were roofed over and several interior walls replaced with columns.
 The east wing of the building was demolished to make way for a C&A department store.